Undocumented Irish Caught In Trump's Immigration Dragnet

 "They have no confidence that the color of their skin provides any protection for them," he says.

-Dylan O'Riordan didn't necessarily think being white would save him from deportation orders.
+O'Riordan didn't necessarily think being white would save him from deportation orders.
 He thought staying out of trouble would keep him under the radar.
 He says other detainees are surprised he was arrested.

 "They're like, 'Are you supposed to be here?
 You're basically American.
-You look American, you sound American.' "
+You look American; you sound American.' "

-O'Riordan says he's confined with 150 other men in a section of the county jail contracted to ICE.
+O'Riordan says he is confined with 150 other men in a section of the county jail contracted to ICE.

 "There's a lot of people from El Salvador, a lot of Guatemalans, couple of Haitian people, and I'm the only Irish in the whole facility."

-The Boston ICE office said in a statement its agents are indiscriminate in who they arrest and deport: "ICE is apprehending all those in violation of immigration laws regardless of national origin."
+The Boston ICE office said in a statement its agents are indiscriminate in whom they arrest and deport: "ICE is apprehending all those in violation of immigration laws regardless of national origin."

 Ireland estimates as many as 50,000 unauthorized Irish are living in the shadows in America.
-Their government is so concerned that the prime minister has appointed a member of parliament, John Deasy, to be special envoy to the U.S. Congress.
+Their government is so concerned that the prime minister has appointed a member of Parliament, John Deasy, to be special envoy to the U.S. Congress.
 His mission is to work out an immigration earmark for the unauthorized Irish, to find them a pathway to citizenship and get more work visas.

 Fionnuala Quinlan, the Irish consul general in Boston, says with the island's small population there's hardly a family in Ireland that doesn't know of someone living illegally in the U.S.